 - c) The attack with an advance-lunge or an advance-flèche is correctly executed when the extending of the arm precedes the end of the advance and the initiation of the lunge or the flèche. - d) Actions, simple or compound, steps or feints which are executed with a bent arm, are not considered as attacks but as preparations, laying themselves open to the initiation of the offensive or defensive/offensive action of the opponent (cf. t.8.1/3). - 3.
-To judge the priority of an attack when analyzing the fencing phrase, it should be noted that: - a) If the attack is initiated when the opponent is not in the point in line position (cf. t.10), it may be executed either with a direct thrust, or by a disengage, or by a cut-over, or may even be preceded by a beat or successful feints obliging the opponent to parry. - b) If the attack is initiated when the opponent is in the point in line position (cf. t.10), the attacker must, first, deflect the opponent's blade.
-Referees must ensure that a mere grazing of the blades is not considered as sufficient to deflect the opponent's blade (cf. t.60.5.a). - c) If the attacker, when attempting to deflect the opponent's blade, fails to find it (dérobement), the right of attack passes to the opponent. - d) Continuous steps forward, with the legs crossing one another, constitute a preparation and on this preparation any simple attack has priority. - t.57 The parry gives the right to riposte: the simple riposte may be direct or indirect, but to annul any subsequent action by the attacker, it must be executed immediately, without indecision or delay. - t.58 When a compound attack is made, if the opponent finds the blade during one of the feints, he has the right to riposte. - t.59 When compound attacks are made, the opponent has the right to stop hit; but to be valid, the stop hit must precede the conclusion of the attack by an interval of fencing time; that is to say that the stop hit must arrive before the attacker has begun the final movement of the attack.
+To judge the priority of an attack when analyzing the fencing phrase, it should be noted that: - a) If the attack is initiated when the opponent is not in the point in line position (cf. t.10), it may be executed either with a direct thrust, or by a disengage, or by a cutover, or may even be preceded by a beat or successful feints obliging the opponent to parry. - b) If the attack is initiated when the opponent is in the point in line position (cf. t.10), the attacker must, first, deflect the opponent's blade.
+Referees must ensure that a mere grazing of the blades is not considered as sufficient to deflect the opponent's blade (cf. t.60.5.a). - c) If the attacker, when attempting to deflect the opponent's blade, fails to find it (dérobement), the right of attack passes to the opponent. - d) Continuous steps forward, with the legs crossing one another, constitute a preparation and on this preparation any simple attack has priority. - 4.
+Attacks by beats on the blade: - a) In an attack by beating on the blade, this attack is correctly carried out and retains its priority when the beat is made on the foible of the opponent's blade, i.e. the two-thirds of the blade furthest from the guard. - b) In an attack by beating on the blade, when the beat is made on the forte of the opponent's blade, i.e. the one-third of the blade nearest the guard, the attack is badly executed and the beat gives the opponent the right to an immediate riposte. - t.57 The parry gives the right to riposte: the simple riposte may be direct or indirect, but to annul any subsequent action by the attacker, it must be executed immediately, without indecision or delay. - t.58 When a compound attack is made, if the opponent finds the blade during one of the feints, he has the right to riposte. - t.59 When compound attacks are made, the opponent has the right to stop hit; but to be valid, the stop hit must precede the conclusion of the attack by an interval of fencing time; that is to say that the stop hit must arrive before the attacker has begun the final movement of the attack.